 Welcome to Writing at the Table!
 A blog about navigating the sticky (sometimes literally) terrain of mothering and writing.

-Who I am and what I do
+Who I am and what I’ve done

+I realize now I was scared of failing.
+So I quit, thinking it would hurt less.
 But I was wrong.
 It was worse.
 Not writing made me brittle, angry, and short-fused.
 I became a miserable person, partner, and mother.

 For a while I didn’t know how to fix myself, how to find happiness and peace amid the chaos and monotony of motherhood.
 I felt guilty for not enjoying the moment more.
 After my daughter was diagnosed with celiac disease at age three, I started a blog called celiac kiddo.
 It helped to write about our struggle and our gluten free journey – it helped to write.
 But I still hadn’t returned to my fiction roots.

 Then one day, soon after my second child turned one, I started a story that had long simmered inside me.
 And for the first time since becoming a mom, I didn’t stop.
 I set aside time, I hired a babysitter.
 I made writing a priority.

 Writing is a commitment, whether you have a family or not.
 There are days when I feel too tired, too brain drained to open my computer.
 Some days I let my boat drift away.
 But I try not to let it get too far.
 Nowadays I write whenever I can, as often as I can.